Ilhameka23/Perpustakaan/README.md

-## Deskripsi Aplikasi
+## Application Description
-Sistem Informasi Perpustakaan Berbasis Web merupakan sistem yang dapat digunakan untuk mengelola berbagai aktifitas di perpustakaan, mulai dari penyimpanan databuku hingga proses peminjaman.
+The Web-Based Library Information System is a system that can be used to manage various activities in the library, from storing book data to borrowing.

 ##  Framework
 * Codeigniter 3.1.11
 * Template Admin LTE  Versi 2.4

-## Penggunaan Login Akses
+## Use of Access Login

-<b>Petugas Perpus : </b>
+<b>Library Officer : </b>
 <br/>
 Username : nanda
 <br/>
 Password : 123

-<b>Anggota Perpus :</b>
+<b>Library Member :</b>
 <br/>
 Username : ilham
 <br/>